Eucharistic Community Scholarship for Aboriginal Women

 - identify as Australian Aboriginal or Torres Strait Islander

-- be female students
+- identify as female

 The Eucharistic Community is the Australian Community of an international Roman Catholic Congregation of Religious Sisters.
 We are called "Eucharistic" because we take our meaning and values from the major ritual of the Catholic Church, the Eucharist ("Thanksgiving").
 Those values, found in the Gospel, are unity, justice, love and peace.